JoHwanhee/FloatingRestServer/README.md

 # FloatingRestServer
-A simple way to use Rest Server In C# is using System.Net.Http. but that is
+A simple way to use Rest Server In C#

 # Features